getdirty75/asymetrics/src/articles/dj-pohy-we-want-to-dance.md

 ---
 templateKey: blog-post
 title: DJ Pohy - We Want to Dance !
 teaser: DJ Pohy presents...
 We Want to Dance !
-(Best of 2020 D&B)
+(Best of 2020 Drum & Bass)
 featuredimage: /img/theasymetrics_djpohy_we_want_to_dance.png
 author: Asymetric
 categories: mixtapes